subgraph/usblockout/README.md

 # Session USB Lockout

+You're in a place that is relatively safe, say your local hackerspace.
+You need to leave your computer out of sight for a small amount of time, the space is safe enough that you are not worried about it being stolen, but not enough that someone couldn't attempt a quick drive-by usb attack.

 This program provides a way to toggle Grsecurity Deny New USB feature with the state of a user session.
 That is, it will automatically enable the feature when the screen is locked or the session exits, and vice versa.